Staff profile

 About

 I am an Associate Professor in Psychology.
-I teach at undergraduate and postgraduate levels, contribute to staff development training sessions, carry out research, encourage and support undergraduate students in developing their research skills via joint staff-student projects and supervise students at all levels, including doctoral students.
-As a full member of the University Professorial Council (UPC), representing my College (College of Life and Natural Sciences), I am keen to contribute to strategic developments in researcher development designed to enhance sustainable research and innovation at Derby, in particular by acting as a mentor for early career researchers and by peer-reviewing external grant bids.
-As a UPC member, I am also playing an active role in developing the university’s research ethics processes and guidance.
-I have been a longstanding member of the Human Sciences Research Ethics Committee.
+A lot of my work centres around my research and research leadership roles.
+I was a member of the University Professorial Council (UPC) for three years (2018-21) where I was involved in strategic researcher developments designed to enhance sustainable research and innovation at Derby, for example by acting as a mentor for early career researchers and peer-reviewing external grant bids.
+As a UPC member, I also contributed to developing the university’s research ethics processes and guidance, which linked in well with my role as member of the Human Sciences Research Ethics Committee.

 Professional interests

-I am interested in language and communication in all shapes and forms – how children acquire it, developmental language disorders, bilingualism, the complex processes going on when people read, and how language influences our emotions and behaviour.
-I am also interested in doctoral pedagogy, as I have led the Doctoral Research Supervisor Training programme at the University of Derby for many years.
-I believe that supporting supervisors in developing their skills and confidence has a positive impact on the quality of doctoral supervision, both in terms of timely doctoral completion rates as well as improved student and supervisor satisfaction and wellbeing.
+I also have a keen research interest in doctoral pedagogy and have led the Doctoral Research Supervisor staff development training programme at the University of Derby for many years.
+I believe that supporting supervisors in developing their skills and confidence can have a positive impact on the quality of doctoral supervision, both in terms of timely doctoral completion rates as well as improved student and supervisor satisfaction and well-being.

 Qualifications